POSEIDON-SCRIPTS/Documentation/scripts/pos-inventory/config-examples/config.lua.md

         ['wrong_arguments'] = 'You have entered incorrect arguments!', ['item_not_found'] = 'Item not found!',
         ['not_valid_quantity'] = 'You have entered an invalid quantity!
-It must be greater than 0.',
+It must be greater than 0.', ['loading_inventory'] = 'The inventory script is still loading, wait a few seconds before opening it!', },

-    },
 }